ltrudu/CriticalPermissionsHelper/README.md

 ## Description
-A wrapper to easily grant critical permissions to your application.
+A wrapper to easily grant critical permissions to your application running on Zebra's Android devices with Android >= A11

 Available permissions are: